 Sunday, September 1, 2019

-Prosecutors accused Hogan of intending to defraud the Mercantile Insurance Company of America, which insured the property, according to a dispatch in the Daily Times of Longmont.
+Prosecutors accused Hogan of intending to defraud the Mercantile Insurance Company of America, which insured the property.
+Two of his employees, Rex Conley and Joe Crenshaw, were also arrested.
+Twenty-five cars and the entire stock of parts were destroyed.

 After pleading guilty on Oct 29, Hogan "left in his own car immediately for Canyon City in custody of a deputy sheriff" to serve his prison sentence, according to a United Press dispatch.